Pre-Medical Post-Baccalaureate Program

 Apply to the LMU Pre-Medical Post-Baccalaureate Program

 Questions should be directed to email@example.com or give us a call at 310.338.7704.

-Less than five science pre-requisite courses.
-Having more than 5 science courses will not necessarily preclude you from applying.
-Contact the office if you have more than 5 pre-reqs.
+- Recommended to have less than five science pre-requisite courses.
+Having more than five science courses will not preclude you from applying, but it is primarily a career changer program.
+Contact the office if you have questions about your pre-requisites.

-Minimum GPA of 3.2 is strongly recommended.
+- Recommended to have a minimum 3.2 GPA.
 However, applicants with lower GPAs will be considered on a case-by-case basis and will be asked to expand on their academic record in their personal statement.

-1 semester of Calculus strongly preferred prior to starting the Fall semester (Students who have AP credit for Calculus must demonstrate successful completion of math as an undergraduate).
+- 1 semester of Calculus (and Statistics) is strongly preferred prior to starting the Fall semester (Students who have AP credit for Calculus must demonstrate successful completion of math as an undergraduate).